Key Largo Charter Fishing Trip Information

 Are kids allowed to fish?

-Off Course!
 Kids are welcome as long as they are ok with being fairly still for a few hours on the boat.
-Space on a boat is very limited and there is not much room to walk around.
-Most kids do just fine however, if your kids are bouncing off the walls all the time, it might be better to wait until they are a little older before keeping them confined to a boat.
+Space on a boat is limited and there is not much room to walk around.
+Most kids do just fine on the boat.
+However, if your kids are hyperactive, it might be better to wait until they are a little older before keeping them confined to a boat.
 The fish we catch in the Everglades are BIG, STRONG and FAST.
 Backcountry fishing is very hands-on and there is no sitting while fishing.
-Even adults can have a hard time reeling in a giant Snook or Jack!
 This means that young kids typically need the parent to help them out the whole time.
 So parents, keep in mind that if you have younger kids on the boat, only the kids will fish (not the adults).
-When you bring young ones on the boat, it becomes all about them and making sure they have a blast while catching that big fish with mom or dad.
+When you bring young ones on the boat, it becomes all about them and making sure they have a blast while catching that big fish.

 Alcohol, tobacco and sunscreen policy

-My commercial insurance policy does not allow for any alcohol to be consumed on the boat, nor for it to be consumed before the trip.
-Fishing on a boat requires excellent balance skills.
+My commercial insurance policy does not allow for any alcohol to be consumed on the boat, nor to be consumed before the trip.
+Fishing on a boat requires excellent balance.
 While fishing on the deck of the boat, you will be required to stand for long periods of time all while keeping your balance.
-As we all know…alcohol and balance don’t go together.
+As we all know, alcohol and balance don’t go together.

 Bug Spays do not work very well in the backcountry.
 As with sunscreens, they pose a safety risk on the boat because they can cause the deck to be slippery.
-You can bring bug repellent WIPES if you are a bug magnet.
+You can bring bug repellent WIPES.

 Types of fish we target